Steve Johnson (baseball): Texas Rangers

 On January 29, 2016, Johnson signed a minor league contract with the Texas Rangers, with an invitation to Spring Training.
 He was released on March 14.

 Seattle Mariners

-Johnson signed with the Seattle Mariners prior to the 2016 season.
+On March 17, 2016, Johnson signed a minor league contract with the Seattle Mariners.
+He had his contract selected to the major league roster on May 3.
+He was designated for assignment on June 17, he cleared waivers and was sent outright to Triple-A Tacoma Rainiers on June 19.
+He elected free agency after the season on October 15.

-Second Stint with Orioles
+Baltimore Orioles (second stint)

-On March 4, 2017, Johnson signed a minor league deal with the Baltimore Orioles.
+On March 4, 2017, Johnson signed a minor league contract with the Baltimore Orioles organization.

 Chicago White Sox

 On August 9, 2017, the Orioles traded Johnson to the Chicago White Sox for cash considerations.
-He elected free agency on November 6, 2017.
+In 5 starts for the Triple–A Charlotte Knights, Johnson struggled to an 8.44 ERA with 21 strikeouts in 21 1/3 innings of work.
+He elected free agency following the season on November 6.

 Lancaster Barnstormers

 On April 2, 2018, Johnson signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
 He announced his retirement as an active player via social media on December 22, 2018.
+He made 11 starts throwing 54.2 innings going 3-5 with a 5.10 ERA and 46 strikeouts.